MohamedSallam1234/scam/README.md

-# Simplified SCAM Project
+#  SCAM Project

 ## Overview
-The **Simplified Side-Channel Attack Monitoring (SCAM)** project is designed to detect and mitigate Spectre-like side-channel attacks in real-time.
+The **Side-Channel Attack Monitoring (SCAM)** project is designed to detect and mitigate Spectre-like side-channel attacks in real-time.
 It leverages accessible software-based metrics and threshold-based analysis to identify suspicious activity in virtualized environments such as **Windows Subsystem for Linux (WSL2)**, where hardware-level performance counters are unavailable.

 SCAM is a simplified yet effective approach to mitigating threats using noise injection techniques to disrupt potential attackers.
 This tool can be integrated into cloud environments to enhance security, making it ideal for virtualized systems and environments without access to specialized hardware.